streamr-dev/core-api/grails-app/views/help/userGuide/markdown/streams.md

 <g:img dir="images/user-guide" file="configure-fields-dialog.png" class="img-responsive center-block" />

 You can also rename a stream, edit the description, add data fields and specify the field types using the [stream API](#streamAPIreference).

-##Deleting a stream

-You need to be in the <kbd>Streams</kbd> tab in order to delete a stream.
-Click on the stream name, and then click on the **Delete stream** button.
-You’ll be asked to confirm that you really want to go ahead.

-Alternatively, you can delete a stream using the <g:link controller="help" action="api">stream API</g:link>.

 ##Uploading historical data